 7) Crazy healthy veggies include: artichokes (frozen hearts are OK), asparagus, beets, broccoli, brussels sprouts, cauliflower, celery, cilantro, cucumber, any green leafy veggie (especially arugula, kale, and spinach), mushrooms (especially shitake and maitake), purple potato, seaweeds, sprouts (especially broccoli), squash, and yams.
 The list is more extensive, but these are some top choices.

 8) Celery juice is the most effective vegetable for cleansing and overall healing.
 Originally discovered through Anthony William, the best-selling author of Medical Medium, I have seen it create major beneficial changes in hundreds of people, when done correctly, over time.
-The process is quite simple: Simply juice 16 oz. of fresh celery juice first thing in the am, at least 20-30 minutes before any food or liquid for maximum benefit.
+The process is quite simple: Simply juice 16 oz. of fresh celery juice first thing in the am, at least 20 minutes before any food or liquid for maximum benefit.
 It must be consumed right away, and not saved or used later.
 One large head usually makes around 16 oz., but celery bunch sizes can vary.
 Must be done alone, without diluting or anything added to it for best results.
-If you don’t have a juicer, use a Vitamix or NutriBullet high-speed blender.
-Chop celery into 1-2″ chunks, then put in Vitamix (may need to use plunger).
-Don’t add water!
+If you don't have a juicer, use a Vitamix or NutriBullet high-speed blender.
+Chop celery into 1-2" chunks, then put in Vitamix (may need to use plunger).
+Don't add water!
 When done, simply squeeze it through cheesecloth or a nut milk bag.
+If you have a chronic health problem and going to give this a try, I suggest giving it at least 3 months before expecting anything dramatic.
+That said, I've seen many patients experience wonderful and positive results after only 3-4 weeks.

 There’s controversy on these foods, depending on the source.
 Lectins, enzyme inhibitors, and phytates are found in these foods (and others) and can impede digestion, absorption of nutrients, and create inflammation.
 On the surface, it seems we should stay away from them.
 Many people do with varying degrees of benefit.
 However, the secret to keeping these wonderful foods in the diet without the negative aspects is soaking!
 Just soak these foods overnight (at least 8 hours or more) in a large bowl of water.
 Use enough water to cover the food by at least 2 inches or more.
 A double soaking is better if you have the time, soaking for 8 or more hours, discard the water, then repeat.
 Never use the soaking water.
 Soaking breaks down the enzyme inhibitors and lectins, which are mainly found in the skins and outer coverings.
 Now the grains, beans, or legumes are ready to be cooked.
 Still skeptical?
 Remember this one fact: Dan Buettner and his research team (National Geographic 'Blue Zone' books) found the number ONE common food among the world's longest-lived population groups is BEANS.
 For the record, most of these long-lived folks don't soak either, so the point is just get them into your diet regularly any way you can.
 For more information on cooking methods, read my web book, Supercharge Your Cell Vitality.
 The best sources are heirloom and organic varieties.
 These include: